connerdekok/New_York_Weather/README.md

 ### Conclusion-
-This weather data analysis project provides a clear overview of historical weather trends for New York, focusing on key metrics like precipitation, snow depth, and snowfall.
+This weather data analysis project provides a clear overview of historical weather trends for Albany, New York focusing on key metrics like precipitation, snow depth, and snowfall.
 Through data cleaning, grouping by month and year, and visualization, it becomes possible to better understand how the weather has evolved over time, particularly in the winter months.
 The visualizations make it easy to identify